Bone Density Tests

 A. Consult your doctor about your specific situation.
 People who take medicines like glucosteroids or aromatase inhibitors or who have certain conditions get another density every one or two years.
 People with risk factors for osteoporosis are also tested every one or two years, but people past age 65 without other risk factors had been getting them every 3 to 5 years.
 In 2011 the U.S. Preventive Services Task Force issued a recommendation for all women past age 65 to get regular screening.
-The press release is here.
 The Task Force did not say how often "regular" meant.
 As medical tests go, a DEXA is relatively inexpensive.

 A study published in the New England Journal of Medicine in 2012 indicated that 65-year-old women who tested in the normal bone density range can wait 15 years before being retested, provided there is no other reason (e.g. a fracture) to trigger an earlier test.

 Other uses of DEXA

 There has also been interest in using DEXA scans to quantify body fat, by examining adipose tissue in the abdominal region.
 So far this has not caught on.